makersacademy/chitter-challenge/README.md

 ```

-Week: 6 - Databases ('Integrating a database into a software application')
+Week: 6 - Databases (Integrating a database into a software application)

 Purpose: Friday solo challenge